Daphne Steele: Later life

-Following retirement, Steele volunteered for a variety of organisations, including Soroptimist International, and became vice-president of the Association of Guyanese Nurses and Allied Professionals (AGNAP).
+Following retirement, Steele volunteered for a variety of organisations, including Soroptimist International, becoming president of the Ilkley branch from 1976–7.
+She was vice-president of the Association of Guyanese Nurses and Allied Professionals UK (AGNAP).
 She was a devoted Methodist.
 In 2001, the Guyanese High Commissioner to the United Kingdom awarded Steele a certificate in recognition of her medical achievements.
-Steele died in 2004.
+In 2002, Steele carried the Shipley relay baton for Queen Elizabeth II’s Golden Jubilee as part of the run up to the Commonwealth games in Manchester.

+Steele died in Airedale General Hospital in Keighley on 23 July 2004 of complications following an operation.
+She was survived by her son Robert.

-Legacy
+Legacy and commemoration

 In her memory, AGNAP renamed their annual health talk in 2013 to the Daphne Steele Memorial Lecture.

 To mark what would have been Steele's 91st birthday on 16 October 2018, a commemorative blue plaque organised by the Nubian Jak Community Trust was unveiled at St. James's Hospital, Balham, where she had trained when she first arrived in England.
+St George’s Hospital in Balham celebrates Daphne Steele Day on 16 October, her birthday.

+In 2022, it was announced that the University of Huddersfield’s planned Health & Wellbeing Academy was to be named for Daphne Steele.
+The new building is destined to train more people to work in health related careers and is planned to open in September 2024.

+In February 2024, Steele became the first person to be honoured outside London with a Historic England blue plaque, it was installed at Hillside Court, on the site of what was St Winifred's maternity home in Ilkley, West Yorkshire.